cart SHOPPING CART You have 0 items

 A quartering shot with a DRT 175 grain .308 caliber bullet.
 This shot was taken at an extended range, typical of mountain hunting.
 The kill was very fast.

 Another bullet maker of interest is Lehigh Defense.
 This company produce 'weight shedding' homogenous copper bullets in an attempt to offer much greater energy transfer than traditional homogenous copper bullet designs.
-It will be interesting to see how this company progresses with their designs.
+Cutting Edge now also produce similar designs.
+That said, these highly specialized projectiles are, for those of us who live outside of the U.S, highly expensive due to both the rising cost of copper along with continued increases in fuel / freight costs.

 Lehigh BLK